 I am passionate about classic literature, but as an adult I’m also a little resistant to reading it.

 [This post contains Amazon affiliate links.
 When you click on those links to make purchases,

 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

 I can trace this resistance to my teens when the idea that classics were superior to modern genre fiction began to pervade my social interactions.
-As a teenager, genre fiction was my bread and butter and a constant parade of sneers at my chosen reading matter ignited my stubborn streak and I flat refuse to read classics for all of my teen years (except for Shakespeare.
+As a teenager, genre fiction was my bread and butter, but a constant parade of sneers at my chosen reading matter ignited my stubborn streak, and so I flat refused to read classics for all of my teen years (except for Shakespeare.
 You would pry Romeo and Juliet from my cold dead fingers).
 To this day, I still have not quite shaken off my resentment of the classics, which is honestly a tragedy.